CountyClerks/Instagram-Clone/README.md

 # Instagram Clone
 ## [Live Demo](https://instagram-clone-cddec.web.app/)

   A functional photo sharing social media app based on popular social media app Instagram.
 Users are able to complete basic functionalities of a social media app including: sign up, log in, sign out, and uploading images with captions.
+Made with React, Firebase: Authentication, Firestore, Hosting, and Storage.
+A big challenge for me through building this app was interfacing through Firebase.
+This app is my first time trying to use a back-end service for data, and I was able to learn a lot about handling data through out the app and passing authentication through using React context.

 ## Site Walkthrough
   Testing login: